devlocalhost/random-pw-generator/README.md

-# Random password generator made in python
+# Random password generator
-This is a "small" script that allows you to generate random passwords that may contain
+This is a "small" script that allows you to generate mixed password with
 * numbers
 * characters
 * both, numbers and characters